ylxdzsw-homeworks/pthread-tutorial/exercise/README.md

 I found some of you got worse throughput with affinity, mostly because you don't bind the threads to the same NUMA node in which the main thread is.
 Note that the allocated memory that need to be copied should be located in the NUMA node where the main thread is.

+Also note that you need to **compile with O3** to outperform glibc's memcpy implementation.
+In our workbench, the glibc's version is 2.14 , which is probably not compiled with O3.

 ## Race Condition Bugfix

 The best solution is to use two locks - one for access the singleton instance and the other for initialization.
 There is no need to lock the variable `id`, since it is inside the critical section of initialization.